aidan-lee/CPSC457_Assign3/README.md

 - Each process is represented as a line in the file
 - Each process has two pieces of information, its arrival time and its burst length

- eg.  1 10
-      3 5
-      5 3
+A sample formatting file has been included, called config.txt.
 This file contains information about three processes.
 - P0 arrives at time 1 and has a burst length of 10, so it will require 10 time units to finish executing
 - P1 arrives at time 3 and has a burst length of 5, so it will require 5 time units to finish executing
 - P2 arrives at time 5 and has a burst length of 3, so it will require 3 time units to finish executing